microsoft/botframework-solutions/docs/howto/skills/addingskills.md

 ## Skill CLI

-The Skill CLI provides automation of all key steps required to add a Skill to your project
+The Powershell script and CLI provides automation of all key steps required to add a Skill to your project

 1. Retrieve the Skill Manifest from the remote Skill through the `/api/skill/manifest` endpoint.
 2. Identify which Language Models are used by the Skill and resolve the triggering utterances either through local LU file resolution or through inline trigger utterances if requested.